touilleMan/godot-python/README.rst

 	class Helper:
 		"""
 		Other classes are considered helpers and cannot be called from outside Python.
-However they can be imported from another python module.
+		However, they can be imported from another python module.
 		"""
 		...